geoffreylitt/homepage/source/articles/2021-03-05-bring-your-own-client.html.md

 * The SOLID decentralized web project has some closely related ideas: ["apps become views"](https://ruben.verborgh.org/blog/2017/12/20/paradigm-shifts-for-the-decentralized-web/#apps-become-views), creating a competitive marketplace of clients decoupled from data silos.
 In turn it's heavily inspired by ideas from the Semantic Web.
 * [Google Wave](https://mashable.com/2009/05/28/google-wave-guide/) had some related ideas...
 A platform for realtime collaboration, with a rich open [extension API](https://youtu.be/v_UyVmITiYQ?t=4207) intended for people to build various collaboration clients on top of.
 Seems like the common wisdom on why it failed is that it was [too complicated](https://gizmodo.com/what-in-the-hell-was-google-wave-trying-to-be-anyway-1835038967) and tried to do too much.

+## Related Thoughts

+- I believe one piece of the puzzle here is declarative schema mapping, for example the [Cambria](https://www.inkandswitch.com/cambria.html) project I worked on recently.
+- Granular BYOC starts to look like [software as curation](/2020/07/19/tools-over-apps-for-personal-notetaking.html): assembling software out of smaller "extensions"
+- Also relates to document-centric computing ideas like OpenDoc.
+Some [recent notes](https://twitter.com/geoffreylitt/status/1362779218241855494) I took on why that failed...

-## Aside: idea incubation
+## PS: idea incubation

 I actually wrote this note 10 months ago and had totally forgotten about it.

 An hour ago, I randomly came across it and was quite amused.
 It includes some ideas which I _thought_ I had started thinking about only recently.
 But it turns out they've been incubating in my mind for a long time.
 Funny how that works!

-## Related

-- I believe one piece of the puzzle here is declarative schema mapping, for example the [Cambria](https://www.inkandswitch.com/cambria.html) project I worked on recently.
-- Granular BYOC starts to look like [software as curation](/2020/07/19/tools-over-apps-for-personal-notetaking.html): assembling software out of smaller "extensions"
-- Also relates to document-centric computing ideas like OpenDoc.
-Some [recent notes](https://twitter.com/geoffreylitt/status/1362779218241855494) I took on why that failed...